 “There is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs.
 Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools and hot tubs should remove or inactivate the virus that causes COVID-19.”

-Pool Fences Are More Important Than Ever in Times of Social Distancing
+Pool Fences and COVID-19: More Important Than Ever in Times of Social Distancing

 As you can see, as long as you and your loved ones are practicing social distancing, it is very safe to take a dip.
 Many health experts consider swimming to be a near-perfect form of exercise.
 On the whole, swimming is one of the best full-body workouts.
 It works multiple muscles at once.
 Additionally, it is very healthy for your heart.
 If you are lucky enough to own a swimming pool during these troubled times, it’s a great way relieve some stress while getting a terrific workout.